 Thanksgiving is right around the corner and it is a great time to see old friends and gather with loved ones.
-Good food and football describes thanksgiving for a lot of Americans, but it also can provide time to reflect on the blessings of this past year.
+Good food and football describe thanksgiving for a lot of Americans, but it also can provide time to reflect on the blessings of this past year.
 There are many things that may come to mind when you think of the happy moments from this past year.
 Reflecting on the opportunities you had this year, like, sending your children to college, being able to take time off to go on vacation or taking care of a sick parent, opening up your home to someone in need, or helping with a grandchild.
 All of these small and large things can put into perspective the many blessings you may have.
-When you are able to put things into perspective you can see just how many blessing you were able to collect this year.
-But, how can you share these blessing with others?
+When you are able to put things into perspective you can see just how many blessings you were able to collect this year.
+But, how can you share these blessings with others?
 How do you plan to give back this year?
 Below are a few ideas to help bless others this Thanksgiving season.

 - Invite someone in: Do you know a lonely neighbor?
 Someone who has experienced a recent loss?
 A friend whose family lives too far away?
 If this person is alone for the holidays, invite him or her into your home for Thanksgiving dinner.

 - Help out at a local food bank with your kids.
 This can help teach you and your children and grandchildren valuable lessons on helping those in need.
 Click Here to see where you can volunteer in your area: https://www.feedingamerica.org/take-action/volunteer